 His miserliness extended to refusing to provide items of comfort for his own family.
 The ground and first floor of the house in which they all lived had no indoor plumbing as a money saving measure.
 In his point of view, there was no need for things to be easy for his family.
 He employed only one maid, expecting his wife to help with the chores.

 Whenever household repairs were needed, he never hired a handyman, but expected Lizzie and Emma to do them.
 Once he made a decision on an issue, he was uncompromising, refusing to change.
 The other Borden relatives, cousins, etc., lived in the newer, wealthier section of Fall River,.
 Andrew refused to do that, preferring to continue in the less affluent, cheaper section of town.

 Distant, Polite Conversations

-Lizzie’s relationship with her stepmother was not exactly cordial; she was never addressed by Lizzie as “Abby,” or anything but “Mrs. Borden.”
+Lizzie’s relationship with her stepmother was not exactly cordial; she was always addressed by Lizzie as “Mrs. Borden.”
 Polite, stiff words were the extent of their necessary conversations.
 Emma Borden’s contact with Abby was distant as well.
 The girls rarely ever took meals with their father and stepmother.
-Lizzie was convinced the woman was after the Borden money, and the fact that Andrew seemed bent on giving things to Abby’s family only reinforced this feeling.
-The daughters felt cheated, resentful that their rightful inheritance, was being slowly disseminated to their stepmother’s family.
+Lizzie was convinced the woman was after the Borden money, and Andrew’s giving things to Abby’s family only reinforced that feeling.
+The daughters felt cheated and resentful; their rightful inheritance, was being slowly disseminated to their stepmother’s family.